- 1 Benefits of the minerals in almonds

 Almonds contain a high amount of magnesium.
 By just taking a serving of almonds (20 units), we provide 20% of the recommended daily amount.
 This mineral has many and various effects on our body.
 It has a de-stressing action, helps relax the muscles.

-It also reduces anxiety, nervousness, irritability, etc. by interfering with the central nervous system and the transmission of electrical impulses from the nerves.
-It helps to fall asleep more easily in case of insomnia, to sleep better and to rest.
+They also reduce anxiety, nervousness, irritability, etc. by interfering with the central nervous system and the transmission of electrical impulses from the nerves.
+They help to fall asleep more easily in case of insomnia, to sleep better and to rest.

-It also has an alkalizing effect, which means that it basifies our body, reducing its acidification.
-It favors the adrenal function, responsible for the production of many hormones.
+They also have an alkalizing effect, which means that they basify our body, reducing their acidification.
+They favor the adrenal function, responsible for the production of many hormones.

-It also intervenes in the metabolism of essential fatty acids, regulating the conversion of omega 3 fatty acids into DHA.
+they also intervene in the metabolism of essential fatty acids, regulating the conversion of omega 3 fatty acids into DHA.
 DHA is an essential fatty acid for proper brain function and takes care of our retina.